 The media excitement for the story hung on for only two long days, but our grief doesn’t give up so easily.

 Casey was the older brother we looked up to.
 He was the adored son who could make my mother laugh when he would give her his phony puppy dog eyes.
 Casey was father and papa to children and grandchildren who loved and respected him.

 What went wrong?
 How did we not see his desperation?

 The only explanation we could come up with is Casey had to be desperate.
 Though we knew of no addiction, gambling debts, or threats to his life, his actions were that of a very desperate man.

 The burial was private, of course.
 No chapel service, no visitation.
-Just fifteen of us Meinhardts, violating shelter-in-place restrictions, mourning together.
+Just us Meinhardts, violating shelter-in-place restrictions, mourning together.

-And right there in my parent’s living room, under the worst possible circumstances imaginable, my little niece Elly, Casey’s granddaughter and pride and joy started singing.
+And right there at the cemetery, under the worst possible circumstances imaginable, little Elly, Casey’s pride and joy, started singing.
 Elly is five.
 Even her parents didn’t know she could carry a tune.
 From the open lips of this little angel came the chorus from Leonard Cohen’s Hallelujah.

 It was a heaven-sent reminder to give praise to God.
 No matter what.
 No matter how.
-Fifteen voices joined together and honored my brother’s memory by singing Hallelujah together.
+Our voices joined together and honored my brother’s memory by singing Hallelujah together.

 No one is making excuses for Casey.
 We’re still not over the shock and outrage, the guilt and anger.
 We are the ones left with the shame of what our brother did.
 We have to learn how to hold our heads up high when those around us start to whisper.
 We have to teach our children forgiveness.
 We have to live in grace with gratitude to God, who had plans for Casey that we will never understand.